Find Trade Colleges

 There are 191 students at The TEMPLE Annapolis in total, 190 are full-time undergraduates.
 The school has a student-to-faculty ratio of 15 to 1.

-82% of The TEMPLE Annapolis students take out loans to afford college costs.
+Approximately 82% of the students who attend this school take out loans.
 The average amount of student loans is $7,982 a year.
-The student loan default rate of 2.6% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 2.6% which is much lower than the average rate of 10.8%!

 The early-career average earnings of bachelor’s-degree holders from The TEMPLE Annapolis is $27,019.